Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

-The IHP is a stochastic counting process governing the occurrence of events over continuous time.
+\paragraph{The Inhomogeneous Poisson Process} The IHP is a stochastic counting process governing the occurrence of events over continuous time.
 The probability of an event occurring is defined by a time-varying intensity function, or \emph{hazard rate}, $\lambda(t) > 0$.
 Loosely speaking, $\lambda(t)$ is the (instantaneous) rate of events at time $t$.

 We model the ground truth timestamps as the arrival times of such a process over the domain $[0, T]$, where $T$ is the audio duration in frames.